 The Academic Achievement Center (AAC) provides advising and support to undergraduate students.
 We have information on our website relating to freshmen advising, mandatory placement tests, orientation, non-matriculated advising, undeclared advising and transfer advising.
-Advisers at Bridgewater State are personal, professional, and prepared to give you the advice you need throughout your college experience.
+Advisors at Bridgewater State are personal, professional, and prepared to give you the advice you need throughout your college experience.

 Beyond the AAC, once a student has chosen a program, academic advising is coordinated by faculty within the student’s major department.
-Our advisers are happy to meet with you to develop a plan of study.
+Our advisors are happy to meet with you to develop a plan of study.
 Take advantage of our services to declare your academic major, discover learning opportunities, and determine strategies for accomplishing your goals.

 In our freshman advising program, the Academic Achievement Center introduces new students to advising through a number of group and individual advising sessions.
 Our freshman advising is a five-step process.
 The skills learned are essential to properly understanding requirements and developing confidence in the process.
-The ultimate goal is to help students plan a program of study and create a successful, happy transition to University life.
+The ultimate goal is to help students plan a program of study and create a successful, happy transition to university life.

 Many learners enroll in Bridgewater State University classes as non-degree candidates through the College of Continuing Studies.
 Among such learners, some seek personal enrichment and knowledge, while others hope to eventually apply for admission and complete a degree.
-All non-matriculated students, however, may benefit from academic advising to help them make the most of their academic experience at the University.
+All non-matriculated students, however, may benefit from academic advising to help them make the most of their academic experience at the university.
 Call 508.531.1214 to make an appointment for advising — both evening and day advising sessions are available.

 The Summit Program is an individualized advising and academic support program designed to help readmitted students on their path to academic success upon return to Bridgewater State University.
 All readmitted students or students with a GPA below 2.0 saved by the Academic Standards Committee appeal process are required to participate in the Summit Program.
 The program includes a Summit Orientation session, advising meetings and semester planning.
 Summit Orientation is designed to reacquaint students with graduation requirements and university policies, while also providing advising support for course registration.
 Please click here to sign-up for an upcoming Summit Orientation.